 Capital assets are recorded at cost at the date of acquisition or fair value at the date of donation if acquired by gift.
 Depreciation is computed using the straight-line method over the estimated useful life of each asset.
 The following estimated useful lives are being used by the District:

-Buildings and improvements 5-40 years Equipment 3-15 years
+Buildings and improvements Equipment

+5 to 40 years 3 to 15 years

 Net Position